farisachugthai/pyreadline/doc/source/bindable_commands.rst

 The configuration file is read from the users home directory and is named pyreadlineconfig.ini.
 The files syntax is not the same as for GNU readline but a python syntax is used instead.

+It is going to be relevant for both general use and security intensive purposes to reiterate that the configuration file is `exec`\'ed, as this may come as a surprise to users of more traditionally handled ``*.ini`` files.

-The available commands are:
+A subsection of the available commands are:

     bind_exit_key
       is used to bind the keys that are used to exit the interpreter.
 (Ctrl-d,